dansmyers/IntroToCS-2020/Labs/1-Linux_and_Mimir.md

 Styling elements using individual tags was common in the old-school web, but modern practice favors separating page content from styling.
 Let's add a `<style>` section to the `<head>` block that will hold rules for styling page elements.

+This way of styling the page is called **CSS**, which is short for *Cascading Style Sheets*.

+- HTML controls the page's content and structure

+- CSS controls its style and formatting

 ```
 <head>
     <title>This appears at the top of the browser.</title>